Table of Contents

 Smeg is one of the manufacturers who have come out with a lot of colors, from pastels to bright shades to black and white.

 Colored appliances in an open kitchen add design and style that help it match the rest of the house.
 Viking has had a line of colored appliances for several years.
 They look great in a mid-century modern home, or eclectic, ultra-niche home.
-They are perfect for the homeowner who loves to have fun with their decor.
+They are perfect for the homeowner who loves to have fun with their décor.

 Slate appliances are on trend this year.
 GE is the first to make them.
 A matte slate finish is easy to keep clean and resists the dreaded fingerprints that make stainless steel difficult.
 Like stainless, slate matches any cabinet or countertop finish, and is style-neutral.
 The brushed stainless handles add a pop of shine, complimenting other appliances.
 [Kitchen by Southington Appliances Kathy from Connecticut Appliance]